 You know how people love them some Clorox?
-Apple cider vinegar is like the Clorox of crunchy people who clean green.
+Apple cider vinegar is like the Clorox of crunchy people.
 Spray it on your surfaces, use it in your bathroom, and switch out your expensive toxic products with something non-toxic that works better.

 Apple cider vinegar can be used in soups, salad dressings, sauces, juices, and baking and is an amazing natural preservative.

 If you want shinier, smoother, flake-free, and tangle free hair, add 1 part water to 1 part vinegar in a spray bottle.
 Spray your hair after shampooing, massage into your scalp, let sit for a few minutes, and rinse.

 Place apple cider vinegar in a bowl near the stink to get rid of odors.

 15. Facial Toner

 A little apple cider vinegar and water can help balance the pH of your face, tighten your skin, and ward off acne.

 Stinky pits?
 Take the ACV spray bottle you now have, and spray away.
 It will balance your pH and wrap up the smell.